sw-dev-lisa-s-nh/MyFirstRubyOnRailsApp/README.md

 I will add the rest of this information when I get further along in this implementation!
 ----------------------------------------------------------------------------------------

-* How to run the test suite:  Not yet finished
+* How to run the test suite:  In process

 * Deployment instructions:
 		- Rails db:create